Iceland: Economy

 Iceland's economy has been diversifying into manufacturing and service industries in the last decade, including software production, biotechnology, and finance; industry accounts for around a quarter of economic activity, while services comprise close to 70%.
 The tourism sector is expanding, especially in ecotourism and whale-watching.
 On average, Iceland receives around 1.1 million visitors annually, which is more than three times the native population.
 1.7 million people visited Iceland in 2016, 3 times more than the number that came in 2010.
 Iceland's agriculture industry, accounting for 5.4% of GDP, consists mainly of potatoes, green vegetables (in greenhouses), mutton, and dairy products.
-The financial center is Borgartún in Reykjavík, which hosts a large number of companies and three investment banks.
+The financial centre is Borgartún in Reykjavík, which hosts a large number of companies and three investment banks.
 Iceland's stock market, the Iceland Stock Exchange (ISE), was established in 1985.
 As of 2019, Iceland ranks 26th in the World Economic Forum's Global Competitive Index, two places lower than in 2018.
 According to the Global Innovation Index, Iceland is the 22nd most innovative country in the world in 2024.

 Despite low tax rates, agricultural assistance is the highest among OECD countries and a potential impediment to structural change.
 Also, health care and education spending have relatively poor returns by OECD measures, though improvements have been made in both areas.
 The OECD's Economic Survey of Iceland 2008 highlighted Iceland's challenges in currency and macroeconomic policy.
 There was a currency crisis that started in the spring of 2008, and on 6 October trading in Iceland's banks was suspended as the government battled to save the economy.
-An assessment by the OECD 2011 determined that Iceland has made progress in many areas, particularly in creating a sustainable fiscal policy and restoring the health of the financial sector; however, challenges remain in making the fishing industry more efficient and sustainable, as well as in improving monetary policy to address inflation.
+Assessment by the OECD determined that Iceland has made progress in many areas, particularly in creating a sustainable fiscal policy and restoring the health of the financial sector; however, challenges remain in making the fishing industry more efficient and sustainable, as well as address inflation caused by housing.
 Iceland's public debt has decreased since the economic crisis, and as of 2015 is the 31st-highest in the world by proportion of national GDP.